35c3-blockchain-asm/35c3-blockchain-asm.github.io/README.md

-### Collobaration Space for teh 35C3 Blockchain and Crypto Currencies Assembly
+# Website for the 35C3 Crypto currency Assembly

+Used to collect and provide information,
+will probably be moved to the wiki as soon as it is up.